projectara/greybus-spec/source/device_class.rst

 Greybus Battery Status Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus battery status operation allows the AP to determine the status of the battery by the battery adapter.
+The Greybus battery status operation allows the AP Module to determine the status of the battery by the battery adapter.

 Greybus Battery Status Request